dialogs/homepage/static/content/en/career/android_platform.md

 ---
-title: Senior Android Developer (kernel development department)
+title: Senior Android Developer (Platform Development Department)
-date: "2015-05-06T23:46:37.121Z"
+date: '2015-05-06T23:46:37.121Z'
 category: IT, Development
 tags:
   - Android
   - Java
   - WebRTC
 city: Moscow
 salary: from 200,000 to 270,000 rub.
 description: Our fast growing team requires a leading Android developer to develop the client side of the messaging platform.
 We are looking for someone who can lead the Android direction of the development team.
 His responsibilities will include support for Android clients, development of new functionality and interfaces, and guidance for middle developers.
 ---

-###What we expect
+### What we expect

 - knowledge of Java, Kotlin;
 - experience of commercial development of Android applications for at least two years;
 - experience of parallel and multi-threaded programming;